hiromasae/craps/README.md

 ## Execution

-Enter the following into the terminal to run the program: <br/>
+Enter the following into the command line to run the program: <br/>
 ```
 ./build.sh && ./buildfiles/main
 ```